howardbdev/sinatra-community-gardener/develpment-log.md

 - protections for editing and deleting gardens!

 # 2019-03-19
-  - gardens/show <-- show the new garden PENDING
+  - gardens/show <-- show the new garden DONE
-  - Make gardens links in user show page
+  - Make gardens links in user show page DONE
-  - Add messages to user on form failure (flash messages)
+  - Add messages to user on form failure (flash messages) NOT STARTED
-  - Fix link if logged out and looking at index
+  - Fix link if logged out and looking at index DONE
   - protections for editing and deleting gardens!
+DONE
   - add login/signup links anywhere we aren't logged in